JoinCODED/WS-Dart-M2-Variabels/01_Dart_Basics/05_String_Concationation_and_interploation.md

 }
 ```

-But what if i want to print my age + 1, as an arithmetic (we will talk about it later).
+But what if I want to print my age + 1 as an arithmetic? (we will talk about it later).

 ```dart
 print("My $age + 1");
 ```

-hmm, dart thinks that `+ 1` is a string, to solve this we can:
+Hmm, Dart thinks that `+ 1` is a string.
+To fix the issue, we can use curly braces:

 ```dart
 print("My ${age + 1});
 ```

-by surrounding `age + 1` in curly braces we are telling dart that this is an expression that needs to be computed, not a string.
+By surrounding `age + 1` in curly braces, we are telling Dart that this is an expression that needs to be computed, this is not a string.